LazyBoss07/intelunnati_Trailblazer/README.md

 consists of approximately 12,600 news articles that are verified and obtained from reputable sources.These articles are considered

-genuine and are meant to represent reliable news sources.
+genuine and are meant to represent reliable news sources.</p>

 ## **Exploratory data analysis - EDA**

 **Data Shape and Sample:**

-The shape of the dataset (number of rows and columns) is displayed to get an overview of the dataset's size.A sample news article,
+<p align="justify">The shape of the dataset (number of rows and columns) is displayed to get an overview of the dataset's size.A sample news article,

-along with its corresponding label, is printed to provide a glimpse of the data.
+along with its corresponding label, is printed to provide a glimpse of the data.</p>

 **Distribution of News Articles:**

-A count plot is created to visualize the distribution of news articles based on their labels (fake or genuine).This plot helps to understand
+<p align="justify">A count plot is created to visualize the distribution of news articles based on their labels (fake or genuine).This plot helps to understand

-the balance or imbalance in the dataset.
+the balance or imbalance in the dataset.</p>

 **Class Balance:**

-The counts and percentages of each class (fake and genuine) are calculated and displayed.This provides insights into the class
+<p align="justify">The counts and percentages of each class (fake and genuine) are calculated and displayed.This provides insights into the class

-distribution of the dataset.
+distribution of the dataset.</p>

 **Text Analysis:**

-The length of the text in each news article is calculated and stored in a new column called "text\_length."A histogram plot is generated
+<p align="justify">The length of the text in each news article is calculated and stored in a new column called "text\_length."A histogram plot is generated

-to visualize the distribution of text lengths, with different colors representing different labels (fake or genuine).
+to visualize the distribution of text lengths, with different colors representing different labels (fake or genuine).</p>

 **Word Clouds:**

-Word clouds are created for both fake and genuine news articles.These word clouds display the most frequent words in each category,
+<p align="justify">Word clouds are created for both fake and genuine news articles.These word clouds display the most frequent words in each category,

-providing a visual representation of the important words associated with fake and genuine news.
+providing a visual representation of the important words associated with fake and genuine news.</p>

 **Temporal Analysis:**

-If applicable, the temporal aspect of the dataset is considered by extracting the year and month from the "date" column.A count plot
+<p align="justify">If applicable, the temporal aspect of the dataset is considered by extracting the year and month from the "date" column.A count plot

 is created to visualize the number of news articles by year, with different colors indicating the labels (fake or genuine).This analysis

-provides insights into any trends or patterns in the dataset over time.
+provides insights into any trends or patterns in the dataset over time.</p>